Sump Pump

 #3 – Valve Size & Flow Velocity

-Valve size is important, one must refer to the pump manufacturers installation instructions, typically the discharge piping must be equal to or larger that the discharge connection on the pump, a reduction in the discharge piping could potentially void the pumps warranty.
-The velocity at which the water is discharges through the valve and piping also needs to be taken into consideration.
-Velocity is often overlooked, under sizing will result in a flow velocity that is too high, a common cause of damage and failure of the piping and valve due to hydraulic shock / water hammer.
-On the other hand oversizing can result in build up of debris, water traveling too slowly cannot flush dirt from the valve components.
+Valve size is also important, and one must refer to the pump manufacturer's installation instructions.
+Typically, the discharge piping must be equal to or larger than the discharge connection on the pump.
+A reduction in the discharge piping could potentially void the pumps warranty.
+The velocity at which the water is discharged through the valve and piping also needs to be taken into consideration.
+Velocity is often overlooked, but under sizing will result in a flow velocity that is too high.
+This is a common cause of damage and failure of the piping and valve due to hydraulic shock or water hammer.
+On the other hand, oversizing can result in a buildup of debris as water traveling too slowly cannot flush dirt from the valve components.

-The chart below provided the minimum and maximum gallon per minute (GPM) for the piping size to maintain a desirable floe rate between 2 feet per second (fps) and 7 fps.
+The chart below provides the minimum and maximum gallon per minute (GPM) depending on the piping size in order to maintain a desirable flow rate between 2 feet per second (fps) and 7 fps.

 #4 – Gravity vs. Spring Assist (Quiet) Closing Design

-GRAVITY CLOSING TYPE - One should consider that gravity closing type valves tend to be noisy due to the flapper slamming closed each time the flow reverses each time the pump stops.
-The Boshart gravity closing (rubber flapper type) check valves are designed with a 15°-degree valve seat which reduces the time and force at which the flapper contacts the valve seat, therefore they are “less noisy” than many sump pump check valves on the market.
+GRAVITY CLOSING TYPE - One should consider that gravity closing type valves tend to be noisy due to the flapper slamming closed each time the flow reverses when the pump stops.
+The Boshart gravity closing (rubber flapper type) check valves are designed with a 15°degree valve seat which reduces the time and force at which the flapper contacts the valve seat.
+Therefore, they are less noisy than many sump pump check valves on the market.